Seaward 32RK

-The design was built by Hake Yachts in the United States, starting in 2006, but it is now out of production.
+The Seaward 32RK is a recreational keelboat.
+It is also sometimes called the Hake 32RK.
+It was built by Hake Yachts in the United States, starting in 2006, but it is now out of production.

 Design

 The Seaward 32RK is a recreational keelboat, built predominantly of fiberglass, with wood trim.
 It has a masthead sloop rig, with a bowsprit; a plumb stem; a vertical, walk-through transom; a lifting, transom-hung rudder controlled by a wheel and a lifting keel with a weighted bulb, actuated by an electric winch.
 It displaces 8300 lb and carries 2400 lb of ballast.

 The walk-through transom has a swimming ladder and a hot and cold shower.

 The boat has a draft of 6.42 ft with the keel extended and 1.67 ft with it retracted, allowing operation in shallow water or ground transportation on a trailer.

 The boat is fitted with a Japanese Yanmar 3YM30 29 hp diesel engine for docking and maneuvering.
 The fuel tank holds 20 u.s.gal and the fresh water tank has a capacity of 65 u.s.gal.

 The design has sleeping accommodation for six people, with a double "V"-berth in the bow cabin, a U-shaped dinette table that forms a double berth and an aft cabin with a double berth on the port side.
 The galley is located on the starboard side just forward of the companionway ladder.
 The galley is L-shaped and is equipped with a two-burner stove and a double sink.
 A navigation station is opposite the galley, on the starboard side.
 The head is located just aft of the bow cabin on the port side.

 The design has a hull speed of 7.41 kn.